jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/prototyping/simulation_lcd.md

 ![most basic Simulator up and running](JavaFX-one-LCD.jpg)

+[In Part 2](/prototyping/simulation_i2c) we will talk to the LCD — in Software.
+I’ll show how to connect and communicate with the LCD component, purely in software and how to treat hardware like reusable software modules.

 ## Downloads

 You can download [javafx-sdk-xx.y.z](https://gluonhq.com/products/javafx/) and [SceneBuilder](https://gluonhq.com/products/scene-builder/) from Gluon and [JDK](https://bell-sw.com/pages/downloads/#jdk-21-lts) from Bellsoft.